We may receive compensation when you click on links to products from our partners.

 Get a Fitbit

 Or another device that allows you to track your movements.
 You may not be able to fit in 10,000 steps in one day but if you haven’t moved for a while your device will probably remind you it’s time to take a screen break and move around a bit.
 Good for your physical health or course, but also a necessity when it comes to your mental health and your concentration too.
+If you feel that you would benefit from additional support for your mental health, click here.

 Find some stretches to do at your desk, some body strength exercises that you can carry out to feeling physically fit and healthy.